 Since hot spotting football was weak, Saturday’s Jeepin’ Around time started with scouting for bars/restaurants with patios.
 We found two.

 We had lunch at the house where Texas Chain Saw Massacre was filmed.
 (They have a nice menu, a cute bar with a little patio, and a fabulous upstairs room for private cocktail events.)
 We even made some new friends from 6′ away.
 They were staying in one of the cabooses that has been converted.

 Then we found a wonderful pocket park next to Lake LBJ.
 The day was gorgeous, so we watched people boating, skiing, kayaking, and fishing.
 Later, the other restaurant/bar was open-air and was perfect for watching the Aggies slaughter the ‘Cocks.

 One of the cool things about this little/unknown RV park is that checkin and checkout can be very fluid.
 No one came by to make sure we were out of the spot by a certain time.
-We slept in, took our time breaking down camp, enjoyed the nice temperatures, and moseyed Pitter Patter back to her storage lot.
+We slept in, took our time breaking down camp, enjoyed the nice temperatures, and moseyed the motorhome back to her storage lot.